Keyi family: History

 During the Mysorean raids in the late 1700s, trade decreased and the business which Moosakakka started with the help of his uncle, struggled greatly.
 He left Thalassery to Venad to seek the help of the Maharaja of Travancore.
 The king gave him financial help to start a new business.
 His business flourished and he returned with gifts and asked the Maharaja to take back the money he had given him.
 The king declined and gave him all facilities to trade in his kingdom.
 He guaranteed a supply of teakwood, which he used for the construction of a mosque in Thalassery and other projects.
-In Alappuzha, for the smooth transporting of his merchandise Moosakakka constructed a canal, which is known as "Moosakakka canal".
-The places where he lived came to be known as "Moosakakka Valap".

-With immense wealth he returned to Thalassery and constructed a warehouse designed along the lines of the warehouses in Bombay.
-The front portion of this warehouse was ornamented with glass.
-It eventually came to be called Kannadi Pandikasala, and has survived today.

 Finally Kerala came under the suzerainty of the British.
 The Keyi dominance in trade increased considerably.
-With British help, Moosakakka established trade relationswith the British East India Company and deployed a network of family agents throughout India and in Europe, specifically, in London, Paris and Amsterdam.
+With British help, Moosa established trade relations with the British East India Company and deployed a network of family agents throughout India and in Europe, specifically, in London, Paris and Amsterdam.
 He was also a contractor to the company for supplying essential commodities.